aarontgrogg/NoLoJS/README.md

 This is an organic collection of common JS patterns that can be replaced with just HTML, CSS, and no, or very low, JS.

+Note that most above have variantions within the parent folder (for example, opening CSS Carousels reveals 8 variations).

 As HTML and CSS continue to mature, this collection should expand.

 Please feel free to copy these and suggest others; Issues and PRs welcome!